Electromagnetism as Space-Time Pseudo-Curvature: Novel Predictions and Implications

 Using the classical electrostatic potential \(\Phi_0 = \frac{Q}{4\pi \epsilon_0 r}\), this becomes:

-This result implies that a charged particle, when placed in an electric field, experiences time fission (particles with dilation or contraction depending on its charge), even if they are placed at the same location from the point of view of an external observer.
-If the particle is positively charged, the proper time will run more slowly relative to a distant observer in a region of higher electrostatic potential, whereas for a negatively charged particle, the opposite effect is observed.
-The magnitude of this effect is governed by the ratio of the particle's charge to its mass and the local electric potential.
+This result implies that a charged particle, when placed in an electric field, experiences time fission (particles with dilation or contraction depending on their charge), even if they are placed at the same location from the point of view of an external observer.
+If the particle is positively charged, the proper time will run more slowly relative to a distant observer in a region of higher electrostatic potential, whereas the opposite effect is observed for a negatively charged particle.
+The magnitude of this effect is governed by the ratio of the particle's charge to its mass and to the strength of the local electric potential.